 The net worth released will not exceed 100p in the £ excluding statutory interest.

-The remortgage term does not extend beyond the later of the debtor’s State retirement age or the existing mortgage term.
+The remortgage term does not extend beyond the later of the consumer’s State retirement age or the existing mortgage or other secured lending term.

 The amount of money introduced into the arrangement will be the mortgage proceeds less the costs of the remortgage, including any costs to redeem any existing mortgage and/or secured loan.